Scale free chaos in the confined Vicsek flocking model: Confined Vicsek model

 \begin{widetext} \end{widetext}

 Fig.~\ref{fig2}(a)-(b) show how different attractors in Fig.~\ref{fig1} appear as the parameter $\beta$ changes.
 Periodic and quasiperiodic attractors exist for large confinement values and quasiperiodicity turns into chaos below $\beta\approx 30$.
 The chaotic attractor first looks like a torus and its central hole is filled as $\beta$ decreases, cf. Figs.~\ref{fig1}(d)-(f).
-As shown in cf. Fig.~\ref{fig2}(c), tuning the alignment noise produces similar attractors, there are parameter regions where noise induces chaos and there are scale-free chaos transitions, which will be discussed later.
+As shown in cf. Fig.~\ref{fig2}(c), the alignment noise increases LLE values, there are parameter regions where noise induces chaos and there are scale-free chaos transitions, which will be discussed later.

 \begin{widetext}

 \end{widetext}